EliaTogni/Univault/Statistical Methods for Machine Learning.md

 ----------------------------------------------------------------

-# Risk Analysys for Nearest-Neighbor
+# Risk Analysis for Nearest-Neighbor
 We investigate the problem of bounding the zero-one loss risk of the $1-NN$ binary classifier averaged with respect to the random draw of the training set.
 Under some assumptions on the data distribution $\mathcal{D}$, we prove a bound of the form

 $$\mathbb{E}\Big[\ell_{\mathcal{D}}(A(S_m))\Big] \leq 2 \ell_{\mathcal{D}}(f^*) + \varepsilon_m \quad \text{ } \quad (1)$$